 - It seems it is quite a step up from cryptokitties. and (once validation & dPoW is done) the keystrokes of the users game play will be used to validate the player data created.
 In fact, the user doesn’t even submit any claims for gold or player data, just the keystrokes and the blockchain replay the game to calculate the end result. takes a few milliseconds per game

 - Blockchains are good for validating publicly that you did something, even to skeptics, even in hostile conditions.
-With rogue CC we can now have a global top player list that we know was actually played and not just edited in a disk file
+With the Rogue CC module we can now have a global top player list that we know was actually played and not just edited in a disk file

-- Any deterministic random process can be ported to blockchain using crypto conditions, in a very quick development cycle.
+- Any deterministic random process can be ported to blockchain using Komodo’s Custom Consensus framework, in a very quick development cycle.
 This includes a large variety of games and many other things.
 So the blockchain is used more than for just keeping track of in-game coins, but actually to enforce the game play

 - Any game that is deterministically random can be done – e.g. like single player starcraft